 My personal favorite was the one Americans call a “boutique vineyard.”
-Miguel Merino Bodega is nestled between the majestic mountain ranges of La Demanda and Catabria in the enchanting village of historic Briones.
+Miguel Merino Bodega is nestled between the majestic mountain ranges of La Demanda and Cantabria in the enchanting village of historic Briones.
 You appreciate the medieval character of this 19th Century stone building when you gaze up into the rolling hills.
 This quaint community reminded me of old ethnic neighborhoods that always provide comfort and hospitality with humble integrity.
 The town was enriched by the charm of its eminent residents.
-Miguel Merino and his son, Miguel Jr., are two of the most endearing, gregarious and heart warming people who grace our earth.
+Miguel Merino and his son, Miguel Jr., are two of the most endearing, gregarious, and heartwarming people who grace our earth.
 Miguel shares his expertise with candid modesty.
 He simply replies “my job is to just let the wine make itself.”
-The passion and devotion to their profession is evident in their captivating wines.
+The passion and devotion to their profession are evident in their captivating wines.
 As I sipped a glass of Miguel Merino Reserva 2001, I discovered the meaning of liquid velvet.
 This ruby gem derives from a blend of Tempranillo (95%) and Graciano (5%) aged 28 months in American and Allier oak barrels.
-Tempting aromas of blackberry, hazelnut and spices accented by the sweet tannins and ripe fruit make you want to smuggle a case back to the US.
+Tempting aromas of blackberry, hazelnut, and spices accented by the sweet tannins and ripe fruit make you want to smuggle a case back to the US.
 Don’t fret, it is now possible to purchase these Rioja favorites with the assistance of local importers.

 You can rest assured that nothing but the finest quality wines are produced in this province.
 Rioja winemakers were the first to be recognized by The DENOMINACION DE ORIGEN CALIFICADA, known as the DOC.
-As is customary in all renowned winemaking countries, Spain utilizes a legal monitoring system to ensure their consumers all products are authentic and of the highest standards.
+As is customary in all renowned winemaking countries, Spain utilizes a legal monitoring system to ensure its consumers all products are authentic and of the highest standards.

 Many of these bodegas also offer exquisite restaurants where you can pair sumptuous courses with their vino.
 Bodegas Darien was gracious enough to host an amazing five-course luncheon.
 It commenced with Potatoes cream Rioja style with crunchy chorizo and concluded with Peaches in Darien Crianza.
 It was luscious!
-Bodega Rioja Vega also offers an extensive mouth watering menu to showcase their various wines.
+Bodega Rioja Vega also offers an extensive mouth-watering menu to showcase their various wines.
 It is blatantly obvious that Rioja’s Craianzas and Reservas are multifaceted and pair well with all cuisines.
 Gracias!

-The best way to sample these magnificent wines is to hop onboard the next Iberian flight to Bilbao airport.
+The best way to sample these magnificent wines is to hop on board the next Iberian flight to Bilbao airport.
 If that is not in your current budget, however, I suggest you stroll the aisles of your local mega liquor store.
 Steer that shopping cart over to the imported wine aisle and reach for a Rioja Reserva.
 Y Gracias!
 You’ll be glad you did.